 Joint WIOA Core Program Performance Accountability Assessments in PYs 2020 and 2021

 On October 27, 2021, RSA issued issued FAQ 22-01 announcing that the U.S. Departments of Labor and Education (the Departments) determined it is appropriate and reasonable for the Department of Labor to begin assessing performance for two performance indicators under WIOA title I and III core programs for PYs 2020 and 2021 in accordance with the phased-in approach to performance assessments described in TAC-20-02.
 The Departments, as permitted under section 503(a) of WIOA, have determined it reasonable to delay assessing performance for the purpose of imposing sanctions for the remaining performance indicators to ensure an orderly transition from the requirements of the Workforce Investment Act of 1998 to those of WIOA.

 COVID-19 FAQs related to Performance Accountability

-On May 14, 2020, RSA issued this FAQ document to respond to two questions VR agencies posed related to implementation of the Case Service Report (RSA-911) outlined in RSA-PD-19-03 and the VR program's Statistical Adjustment Model for Measurable Skill Gains (MSG) Rate:
+On May 14, 2020, RSA issued this FAQ document to respond to two questions VR agencies posed related to implementation of the Case Service Report (RSA-911) outlined in PD 19-03 and the VR program's Statistical Adjustment Model for Measurable Skill Gains Rate.

-On March 26, 2020, RSA issued this FAQ document to respond to two questions VR agencies posed related to the performance accountability provisions under WIOA:
+On March 26, 2020, RSA issued this FAQ document to respond to two questions VR agencies posed related to the WIOA performance accountability provisions.